15 best fashion moments from the cult-favourite Netflix series, 'Bridgerton'

 The Featherington Family’s gilded frocks

-The Featheringtons started off the season with a slew of bedazzled golden gowns, deviating from their usual yellow colour palette.
+Bridgerton’s Featheringtons kept their fashion statement strong with a slew of bedazzled golden gowns, deviating from their usual yellow colour palette.

 Eloise Bridgerton’s gown